-Journalist group says year’s 94 killings end recent decline
+Journalist group counts 94 slayings of media staff in 2018

-BRUSSELS (AP) — An international trade association says killings of journalists and news media staff rose again in 2018 following an overall decline during the past half- dozen years.
+BRUSSELS (AP) — An international trade association says on-the-job slayings of journalists and news media staff rose again in 2018 following an overall decline during the past half-dozen years.

-The International Federation of Journalists said in an annual report set for release on Monday that the number of media industry workers slain around the world rose to 94, 12 more than in 2017.
+The International Federation of Journalists said in an annual report set for release Monday that 94 journalists and media workers died in targeted killings, bomb attacks and conflict crossfire this year, 12 more than in 2017.

+Before the declines seen in five of the past six years, 121 people working for news organizations were slain in 2012.
+Since the federation started its annual count in 1990, the year with the most work-related killings, 155, was 2006.

 The deadliest country for people who work in the news media this year was Afghanistan, where 16 of the killings occurred.
 Mexico was next, with 11.
 Yemen had nine media slayings and Syria eight in 2018.